Alagappan03/Advanced-Ground-Penetrating-Radar-for-Identifying-mines-in-Minefield-/README.md

 # GPRS-using-AI
-Pretraining with Grayscale Imagery
+1.Pretraining with Grayscale Imagery

 To enhance feature extraction, we pre-trained the initial layers of our CNN using grayscale images from the CIFAR-10 dataset before fine-tuning on GPR data.

-CNN Training Process
+2.CNN Training Process

 The network parameters were optimized jointly using the Adam optimizer.